 RCC has a urologist with specialized training in the investigation and treatment of male factor infertility.
 Your physician may recommend a consultation with the urologist for further evaluation.
-Some men require specifics treatments as part of their IVF cycle with their female partners in order to obtain sperm from them.
+Some patients require specifics treatments as part of their IVF cycle.

 MESA (microsurgical epididymal sperm aspiration)